-This Office received an initiated measure regarding medical marijuana.
-Enclosed is a copy of the initiated measure, in final form, that was submitted to this Office.
-In accordance with SDCL 12-13-25.1, I hereby submit the Attorney General's Statement with respect to this measure.
-It is my understanding that the Legislative Research Council will prepare a fiscal impact statement pursuant to SDCL 2-1-19 and file it directly with you.
+This Office received proposed initiated measures that the sponsor will seek to place on the November 2018 general election ballot.
+Enclosed is a copy of each of the initiated measures, in final form, that was submitted to this Office.
+In accordance with SDCL 12-13-25.1, I hereby submit the Attorney General's Statement with respect to both measures.

-By copy of this letter, I am providing a copy of the Attorney General's Statement to the sponsor of the initiated measure pursuant to SDCL 12-13-25.1.
+By copy of this letter, I am providing copies of the Attorney General's Statements to the sponsor of the initiated measures pursuant to SDCL 12-13-25.1.